jicoing/git-komlalebu-sam/README.md

 The below command deploys the SAM code in AWS.
 Thus creating the API and Lambda function in AWS.
 `sam deploy --template-file packaged.yaml --capabilities CAPABILITY_IAM --stack-name aws-sam-komlalebu --region ap-south-1 --profile aws-devops`

+The below environment parameters have been passed as secrets for security purposes.
+        AWS_ACCESS_KEY_ID
+        AWS_SECRET_ACCESS_KEY
+        AWS_DEPLOY_BUCKET